 3. Define an installation directory, or accept the default installation directory, and click Forward.

 The component selection page is displayed.

-If you choose Proxy and Aggregator, you must follow the steps in Installing the Proxy and Installing the Aggregator are installed, but it is not configured or started by this installation choice.
-If you choose Aggregator Only and attempt to start the proxy, it cannot start unless correctly configured.
+If you choose Proxy and Aggregator, you must follow the steps in Installing the Proxy and Installing the Aggregator

 If you choose Aggregator Only, you must follow the steps in Installing the Aggregator.